-Scott is a New Zealand musician, songwriter and producer currently based in Seattle USA.
+Scott is a musician, songwriter and producer based in Wellington, New Zealand.
 He has been playing with President Gas since the late nineties.
 President Gas has released three albums "Star", "Sound on Sound" and "Perfect Circle".
-The band is currently distributed around the world but still working together.
-Keep an eye out for an upcoming album of outtakes, unreleased and new songs tentatively titled "History is Forever".
+The band recently regrouped after Scott's return from the US and is busy working on album number four to be released late 2017.

 Strange Idols was my sole focus while in Sydney.
 Playing together from 1990 through to 1996 in a couple of different configurations, first as a stripped down four piece and then a more elaborate affair involving sequencers and big production.
 This was the band that I really put my heart and soul into along with Kieren Colville, the other half of the band.

 We had some early interest from Peter Dawkins (produced Mi-Sex, Dragon, Aussie Crawl and many more) who I'd met earlier in NZ when he did a brief stint here - he was about to sign Secret Egypt before he left for Australia again.
 Peter was setting up his new label and recording studio in Balmain and we did some recording there including a new take of "Hear my Prayer" a song he was particularly keen on.
 We tried a few different things with Peter including a female vocalist ( a fantastic singer Natalie Gillespie who went on to tour the world with Yothu Yindi) but unfortunately we didn't progress beyond that stage.